You don’t merely use your voice at Norfolk Academy, you discover it. And you are heard, loud and clear.

 Students learn to use their voices to make things happen.
 To ask questions thoughtfully.
 To find answers persistently.
 To express ideas eloquently.
 Within the classroom and out in the community -- among both peers and adults -- students develop the skills to become confident speakers and persuasive communicators.

-Norfolk Academy shapes students into poised and dynamic public speakers through a unique, time-tested program that begins in first grade and finishes with the Senior Speech.
-From the moment a child steps into the first grade classroom and shakes hands with the teacher, the confidence-building education begins to unfold.
+Norfolk Academy purposefully shapes students into poised and dynamic public speakers through a unique, time-tested program that begins in first grade and finishes with the Senior Speech.

-The Senior Speech, a final challenge before each senior heads to college, is a tradition that is at once a capstone and a celebration of each student’s accomplishment at public speaking.
-While the process echoes the 9th grade speech, seniors take the helm as the stages unfold, leaning on their faculty advisors for advice and encouragement, rather than for direction.
-For seniors, delivery of the Senior Speech is a highlight of the year, one that gives them an enduring sense of assurance.
+The Senior Speech is an Upper School tradition that is at once a capstone and a celebration of each student’s accomplishment in public speaking.
+While the process echoes the ninth grade speech, seniors take the helm as the stages unfold, leaning on their faculty advisors for advice and encouragement, rather than for direction.